weavejester/environ/README.md

 Environ is a Clojure library for managing environment settings from a number of different sources.

-Currently, Environ supports two sources; environment variables, and the Leiningen project map.
+Currently, Environ supports three sources; environment variables, Java system properties and the Leiningen project map using the lein-environ plugin.

 ## Installation